 You cannot make your partner (or anyone else) see what they do not want to recognize or are not ready to face.
 Successfully dealing with sexual addiction or compulsivity generally requires outside support from someone who understands and works with this issue — or, at the very least, the partner who is sexually compulsive needs to receive support by joining a group that focuses on this problem.
 The most important point for you to remember is to trust yourself and your intuition.
-You can be true to yourself and honor your own thoughts, feelings, and perceptions.
+Partners of sex addicts can be true to themselves and honor their own thoughts, feelings, and perceptions.

-If your partner has an issue with sexual compulsivity, in order for you to attempt to continue your relationship three factors need to be in place:
+If you are partners of sex addicts, in order for you to attempt to continue your relationship three factors need to be in place:

 - He needs to realize he has a problem and have the desire and willingness to stop sexually acting out.
-He needs to find support in stopping the behavior.
+He needs to find support in stopping the sexual compulsive behavior.

 - You need to have the desire and willingness to go through the process of investigation with your partner.

 - You both need to be willing to begin to look into the dynamics within your relationship system that are not working.